Pyrenean Mountain Dog: Pastoral uses

-The Pyrenean Mountain Dog is today used in its original role as a livestock guardian for French shepherds in the French Pyrenees and the French Alps, as well as in the United States.

 France

-In the early 1980s farmers in the Massif Central and Lozère were experiencing problems with stray dogs attacking their flocks, so the French ITOVIC (Note: l'Institut technique de l'élevage ovin et caprin or Technical Institute of Sheep and Goat Breeding.) commenced an experiment with around 15 Pyrenean Mountain Dogs given to farmers.
-By the late 1980s the ITOVIC experiment had been completed and an association, APAP, (Note: Association pour la Promotion des Animaux de Protection or Association for the Promotion of Protection Animals.) had been formed with around 15 Pyrenean Mountain Dog breeders, with the objective of providing suitable livestock guardian dogs to potential farmers, and by 1991 around 100 dogs were working on farms.
+In the early 1980s, farmers in the Massif Central and Lozère were experiencing problems with stray dogs attacking their flocks, so the French ITOVIC (Note: l'Institut technique de l'élevage ovin et caprin or Technical Institute of Sheep and Goat Breeding.) commenced an experiment with around 15 Pyrenean Mountain Dogs given to farmers.
+By the late 1980s, the ITOVIC experiment had been completed and an association, APAP, (Note: Association pour la Promotion des Animaux de Protection or Association for the Promotion of Protection Animals.) had been formed with around 15 Pyrenean Mountain Dog breeders, with the objective of providing suitable livestock guardian dogs to potential farmers, and by 1991 around 100 dogs were working on farms.

-In the early 1990s Italian wolves began to cross from Italy into France, where they have become established in approximately one third of its continental territories, particularly in the French Alps and Provence, but also throughout the Massif Central.
+In the early 1990s, Italian wolves began to cross from Italy into France, where they have become established in approximately one third of its continental territories, particularly in the French Alps and Provence, but also throughout the Massif Central.
 Even before the presence of wolves was publicly reported in France, some farmers around the Mercantour National Park had reported unusual stock predation, which was, at the time, attributed by authorities to uncontrolled domestic dogs.
-Wolves are protected in France; (Note: In France, illegally killing a wolf is punishable by two years' imprisonment and a €150,000 fine.) in order to protect the livelihoods of farmers from wolf predation, since the late 1990s, the French government has subsidized various methods of protecting flocks from depredation, including electrified pasture fencing, secured electrified night pens, hiring of additional farm hands, and the purchase, training and upkeep of livestock guardian dogs.
+Wolves are protected in France; (Note: In France, illegally killing a wolf is punishable by two years' imprisonment and a €150,000 fine.) in order to protect the livelihoods of farmers from wolf predation, since the late 1990s the French government has subsidized various methods of protecting flocks from depredation, including electrified pasture fencing, secured electrified night pens, hiring of additional farm hands, and the purchase, training, and upkeep of livestock guardian dogs.
 After the extirpation of wolves from France in the 1800s, livestock guardian dogs had been absent from the French Alps for over a century; when wolves resettled the country in the 1990s, the French Pyrenean Mountain Dog was the breed selected for use, as the ITOVIC trials had already been conducted with the breed, and within the country, the APAP was breeding Pyrenean Mountain Dogs specifically for the purpose.